rladies/rladies_ldnont_website/content/page/about.md

 ### Previous workshop materials

-- All previous workshop materials are now available on our [GitHub](https://github.com/rladies/meetup-presentations_london_ontario)
+- All previous workshop materials are now available on [GitHub](https://github.com/rladies/meetup-presentations_london_ontario) and [Google Drive](https://drive.google.com/drive/folders/0BzCQiZLG7vQmVm9ISndsRzllbTA?usp=sharing)
-- Note that you must download the entire repository (the green "Clone or download" button in the top right) in order to access the files.
+- Note that if you are using the GitHub links, you must download the entire repository (the green "Clone or download" button in the top right) in order to access the files.
 - If you are a GitHub user, you can pull new additions to keep current
 - If you are not a GitHub user, you'll still be able to access the files by downloading the whole repository.
-- We may continue to add to the [Google Drive](https://drive.google.com/drive/folders/0BzCQiZLG7vQmVm9ISndsRzllbTA?usp=sharing) to ensure that non-GitHub users can access individual files... as of right now, though, the Drive is not up to date (it currently contains materials from January 2017 to November 2017).
+You can directly download the individual presentations from [Google Drive](https://drive.google.com/drive/folders/0BzCQiZLG7vQmVm9ISndsRzllbTA?usp=sharing) instead.